oz-code/OzCodeDemo/OzCodeDemo/04.ConditionalBreakpoints/README.md

 To make sure that we do not accidentally break on the wrong customer we want to add the customer surname as well ('Williams').
 There are two ways to achieve this:
 - Add '&&', copy the existing text, and replace 'Robert' with 'Williams' 'FirstName' with 'SurName' (or any other property - OzCode supports code completion).
-- Use OzCode's watch window: open watch, find 'SurName' and press the little '+' sign.
+- While **keeping the Conditional Breakpoint editor window open**, hover over "customer" to make the DataTip window appear, hover over the  'SurName' property and then press the little '+' sign.

  ![Conditional breakpoint Surname](Resources/ConditionalBreakPoint1_2.PNG)